 Testing for Hexavalent Chromium

 Hexavalent Chromium and Coal Ash panel are special order kits.
 Hexavalent Chromium is a time sensitive kit because it contains a preservative.
 We only order the kit when a sample is requested.
 We send all of our samples to the state lab.
 Health Department staff have to collect the samples using the kit and ship to lab to maintain chain of custody.

 Check recent water sample results by visiting the State Public Health Lab WEBSITE.

-NOTICE **If you reside in the American Stone Company area or within 3000 miles of the former Orange County Landfill near Rogers, well assistance may be available.
+NOTICE **If you reside in the American Stone Company area or within 3000 foot radius of the former Orange County Landfill near Rogers Rd., well assistance may be available.
 Contact Barbra Hawksworth for verification.

 You can also review the hexavalent chromium fact sheet (PDF) and a memo on hexavalent chromium from the North Carolina Division of Public Health (PDF).